Psyshadow/HCIclone/README.md

 <p align="left" width="100%">
   <img style="width:30%;align:left" src="https://github.com/eth-ait/hci-project-group9/blob/master/img/group.jpeg?raw=true">
 </p>
-With this group picture, we finish our blog about our journey of designing the EWOR - learning platform.
+With this group picture, we finish the blog about our journey of designing the EWOR learning platform.

-### Roadmap
-Since the project is finished in a working state we provide a [roadmap](https://github.com/eth-ait/hci-project-group9/blob/master/ROADMAP.md) which summarizes the implementation details for built and also upcoming features.
-The roadmap should help EWOR to continue this project on the basis of our work and provide thoughts and discussions of used tools.